cosminadrianpopescu/vim-sql-workbench/README-7.md

 * `g:sw_switch_to_results_tab`: If true, then switch to the results buffer after executting a query
 * `g:sw_highlight_resultsets`: If true, highlight the resultsets headers
-* `g:sw_command_timer`: If true, then when launching a command, if it takes more than one second, you will see a timer in the bottom left of the status bar
-* `g:sw_log_to_file`: If true, then the logging of the communication between `VIM` and `SQL Workbench/J` will be done in a file; otherwise, the logging is done in memory

 ## Database explorer settings